mw-orcl/exacc-provision/provision-exacc-system/provision-exacc-system.md

    ![image-20200815114516051](images/image-20200815114516051.png)

-Now, You are successfully create the Exadata Cloud@Customer Infrastructure.
+Now, you are successfully create the Exadata Cloud@Customer Infrastructure.
 You can go on to the next lab.